-Overall, the Village has achieved high levels of satisfaction with street and right of way maintenance that are above comparable benchmark communities.
+Overall, the Village has achieved high levels of satisfaction with street and right of way maintenance that meet or exceed comparable benchmark communities.
 To achieve the goal of 85% satisfaction with street/right of way maintenance, the Village has dedicated significant annual funding for resurfacing and patching roads in each of the five years in the planning period.